-Bon Apetit is a big employer on campus, although this year perhaps not so much, depending on COVID protocols.
+If you’re not necessarily looking for a research project, Bon Apetit is a big employer on campus.
 Another name in foodservice employment on campus is Wes Wings (Swings).

 Another big employer is the Center for the Arts (CFA), they offer a wide variety of jobs so be sure to talk to them at the job fair to learn more.

-Departments too host office job opportunities.
-Usually these jobs are reserved first for majors in that department, but even if you’re not a major (or you’re undecided) it’s worth keeping an eye out on department websites (and maybe Handshake?) since these jobs usually consist of doing your homework and occasionally scanning books for professors.
+Departments also host office job opportunities.
+Usually, these jobs are reserved first for majors in that department, but even if you’re not a major (or you’re undecided) it’s worth keeping an eye out on department websites (and maybe Handshake?) since these jobs usually consist of doing your homework and occasionally scanning books for professors.

 Library jobs function similarly in this regard, although they’re quite competitive to get.

 The Sustainability Office also offers 24 jobs and internships.
 WesWell, Wesleyan’s student health education program, also offers jobs and internships.
 This just goes to show how opportunities are scattered around, so getting to know professors in areas you’re interested in will help you find these less clear jobs.

 Another great place to learn about job opportunities is WesAdmits.
 People will post both on and off-campus jobs here so keep an eye out.